 The relationship between Nazism and socialism has provoked considerable debate.
 The majority of historians contend that Nazism sits alongside Italian fascism on the right-wing of the political spectrum.
 The Nazis, they argue, were hyper-nationalists obsessed with military and state power and social control.
 Unlike those of Marxists, Nazi policies did not seek economic levelling, the eradication of class or private property or the redistribution of wealth.

-Despite this, some conservative historians argue that Nazism is a factional offshoot or bastardised form of socialism.
-They point to nomenclature (“National Socialism”), Nazi control and regulation of the German economy and their vast public spending programs.
-This line of argument has, in recent times, been repeated by many conservative and far-right political pundits.
+Despite this, some conservative historians and pundits argue that Nazism is, in fact, a factional offshoot or bastardised form of socialism.
+They point to nomenclature (“National Socialism”), similarities with the Stalinist regime in Soviet Russia, Nazi control and regulation of the German economy, and the vast public spending programs adopted by the Nazi government.

-The following document contains Adolf Hitler‘s explanation of the Nazi form of socialism.
-It comes from an interview with Hitler conducted by German-American writer and Nazi sympathiser George Sylvester Viereck.
-The interview appeared in Liberty magazine on July 9th 1932:
+The following document is an excerpt from an interview with Adolf Hitler conducted by German-American writer and Nazi sympathiser, George Sylvester Viereck.
+It appeared in Liberty magazine on July 9th 1932.
+In this extract, Hitler offers his own interpretation of ‘socialism’:

 “‘When I take charge of Germany, I shall end tribute abroad and Bolshevism at home.’